 If you want to improve your hiring results, organize your recruiting efforts around this definition of top performer:

 A top performer is someone who is demonstrably better than their peers at achieving the kinds of business results you require, while working in an environment similar to your own.

 Typical hiring practices don’t adapt to job markets, but they should.
-That’s why we produced our Consistent Hiring guides: Supporting the Hiring Decision and Recruiting Top Performers.
-In these guides you will learn how to make successful hiring a statistical certainty:
+That’s why we produced our how-to guide, Supporting the Hiring Decision.
+In this guide you will learn how to make successful hiring a statistical certainty: